c3d/recorder/README.md

 # recorder
 A lock-free, real-time flight recorder for your C or C++ programs

+* Records information about your program continuously while it's running using simple `printf`-like statements
+* Classify recorded data in different categories to preserve both old important events and recent, rapidly-firing events
+* Dump recorded data on demand, notably in response to signals or from debugger
+* Can trace specific categories of records, i.e. print them as they happen
+* Can export specific data to shared memory channels for external visualization
+* A simple Qt5.9-based visualization tool shows content of data channels in real-time

 ## Instrumentation that is always there when you need it

 The flight recorder is designed to help you debug complex, real-time, multi-CPU programs.
 It lets you instrument their execution with non-intrusive `printf`-like *record statements*, that capture what is happening in your program.
+Here is what a `RECORD` statement looks like:

+    RECORD(main, "Program %s started with %d arguments", argv[0], argc);

-These record statements are very inexpensive, so you can leave them in your code all the time, even for optimized code.
+These `RECORD` statements are very inexpensive, so you can leave them in your code all the time, even for optimized code.
 See *Performance considerations* at end of this document for details.

+In that example, `main` is the name of the recorder holding the data.
+We can declare it to hold 32 entries with a declaration like:

+    RECORDER(main, 32, "This is 'main', used in the example above");

-Then, when something bad happens or from within a debugger, you can *dump the recorder*, which gives you a very detailed account of recent events, helping you figure out how you came there.
+When something bad happens or from within a debugger, you can *dump the recorder* by calling the `recorder_dump()` function.
+This gives you a very detailed account of recent events, helping you figure out how you came there.
 The recorder dump also contains highly detailed ordering and timing information, which can be very precious in multi-CPU systems.

 Multiple recorders can be active simultaneously, for example to capture events from different subsystems.
 When a recorder dump occurs,